tomeshnet/ipfs-live-streaming/README.md

 1. You will find a couple new files in your `.keys` folder:

         client.conf    (for OpenVPN on Linux)
-        client.opvn    (for OpenVPN on MacOS and Windows) yggdrasil.conf (for Yggdrasil)
+        client.ovpn    (for OpenVPN on MacOS and Windows) yggdrasil.conf (for Yggdrasil)

-    To authenticate using OpenVPN, connect with your OpenVPN client using `client.conf` or `client.opvn`, then publish your OBS Studio stream to:
+    To authenticate using OpenVPN, connect with your OpenVPN client using `client.conf` or `client.ovpn`, then publish your OBS Studio stream to:

         rtmp://10.10.10.1:1935/live